 You will be able to download an unofficial statement of grades through your UCalgary Student Centre.
 This may be sufficient for your personal records.

 You will be able to request your official transcript through your UCalgary Student Centre.
 This will be required by your home university in order to transfer credit from your exchange studies back to your degree.
-Please note that official transcripts are only sent by mail; it is not possible to get your official transcript electronically.

 The Taylor Family Digital Library (commonly called TFDL) is where students can book a workroom for group projects, browse text & media resources, try vintage gaming systems, and much more!
 Inside the library, you can also find services such as the Student Success Centre and the Nickle Gallery.